 With my new found drug-free energy, I really tackled this problem from multiple angles.
 I started taking vitamin D supplements and also fish oil extract.
 Both of those apparently help a lot with moods and provide all kinds of other health benefits.
 I even got some anti-depression medicine prescribed.
 I have since decided that I am not comfortable getting hooked on that stuff instead.

-Now that I’m being so open about this all, I’ll admit that I’m also going to a weekly group cognitive behavior therapy thing.
+Now that I’m being so open about this all, I’ll admit that I’m also going to a weekly group cognitive behavioral therapy thing.
 It’s giving me a great new perspective on the problem.
 I know it runs deeper than just this latest stressful situation.
 So I need to learn how to better cope with it from now on.

 Well I’m happy to say that I’m making a lot of progress and confidence is higher than it has been in a long time.